klose777/deki/README.md

     3. Increase accuracy of the icon detection model by improving training data quality.
     4. Fine-tune the image captioning model for more accurate UI descriptions.
     5. Fine-tune an LLM for generating UI code from detected elements.
+    6. Add the command mode to generate short image description files.

 ---